Protecting high risk users with Advanced Protection

 Enrollments increased by 12x just 2 weeks post launch and we finally surpassed a long awaited 50k enrollment threshold with 60k enrollments 1-month post launch.

 However shortly after launch, we found that 72% of our newly enrolled users were getting locked out of their accounts.
+The phone-based key was easier to set up, but users didn't understand how it worked or how to recover access when something went wrong.
+We had lowered the barrier to entry without addressing the underlying trust and comprehension gap.

 We paused this enrollment flow 3 months later and ultimately, deprecated it.